tekcapzule/skillvo-erp/prompt-generator.md

 ## Usage Instructions

 1. Create a `docs` directory in your microservice root if it doesn't exist
-2. Generate each file separately based on the microservice documentation
+2. Create each file separately based on the microservice documentation provided.
-3. Review and adapt to specific microservice requirements